yusufcodes/beginnerjavascript/readme.md

 // This will accumulate all of the values in orderTotals using the tallyNumbers function starting at the index 0.
 The value 0 does not need to be specified if you do not want to begin at the first element.
 It will otherwise default to the first two elements. const allOrders = orderTotals.reduce(tallyNumbers, 0);
 ```

-TO DO: Continue on Video #53: Looping and Iterating - Reduce Exercise